radar-blip/gretch/README.md

 ## Gretch - System Information Gathering Script

 **Shell script written in bash for Linux Mint.**
-**Display system information in your terminal.**
+**Displays system information in your terminal.**

 ![screenshot](screenshot.png)
 <br />

 **Instructions:**

-1. Clone the repository (it will go to your home directory).
+1. Clone the repository.
-2. Open your terminal and cd (change directory) into the newly created 'gretch' folder. (cd gretch)
+2. Open your terminal and change directory into the newly created 'gretch' folder. `cd gretch`
 3. Once there, you can run script using: `./gretch.sh`
-4. Note: you may need to change permission by typing: `chmod +x gretch.sh`
+Note: you may need to change permission by typing: `chmod +x gretch.sh`

 <br />

 **Or, Download the ZIP**
 1. This will go to your Downloads folder (as gretch-main).
 2. Extract files if necessary.
-3. Open terminal and cd to Downloads (cd Downloads), then to gretch-main (cd gretch-main).
+3. Open terminal and navigate to Downloads `cd Downloads`, then to gretch-main `cd gretch-main`.
 4. From there, type: `chmod +x gretch.sh`
 5. Run script using `./gretch.sh`